Skip to main content

 Live preview using stock runners

 The stock runners (runners built and maintained by the Tripetto team) already contain all the required functions to get an optimal live preview experience.
-Those runners have an onEdit event that is invoked when a runner requests an edit action in the builder.
-They also contain a doPreview function that is invoked by the builder when an element is being edited.
-It brings the element into view in the runner.
-The code below shows how to set up this two-way interaction properly.
+The only thing you need to do is feed the builder controller to the runners.
+The code below shows how to set up this up.

-import { Builder } from "tripetto";
+import { Builder } from "@tripetto/builder";

-import { run } from "tripetto-runner-autoscroll";
+import { run } from "@tripetto/runner-autoscroll";

 // Create a new builder instance